 There is also a large AC bus from Korat that passes through Loei on its way to Chiang Khan.
-This bus takes only forty minutes to get to Chiang Khan but it is not a regular bus.
+This bus takes forty minutes to get to Chiang Khan.
 It passes through Loei about six times during the day.

 Where is Chiang Khan?

-Here is Chiang Khan’s walking street on Google maps.
+Here is Chiang Khan on Google maps.

-What will I find in Chiang Khan?
+What is in Chiang Khan?

-As you walk through the main streets you will see hotels, restaurants, banks and retails outlets all having their own Thai traditional style that fits in so well and makes walking through Chiang Khan interesting and picturesque.
+As you walk through the main streets, you will see hotels, restaurants, banks, and retails outlets all with a traditional Thai style that makes walking through Chiang Khan picturesque.

-The walking street is about one kilometer long so can be completed in one outing.
+The walking street one kilometer long, so can be completed in one visit.
 The walking street caters to all your needs.
-If you are looking for something to eat you have both snacks for sale on the street itself or you may want to go into one of the many restaurants.
-Thirsty?
-Then there are bars and coffee shops.
+If you are looking for something to eat, you have both snacks for sale on the street, or you can go into one of the many restaurants.
+There are several bars and coffee shops.

-Don’t miss the sunset.
+Don’t miss the sunset

-Sunset on the Mekong River is a must see.
-As the sunset approaches.
+Sunset on the Mekong River is amazing.
+As sunset approaches.
 The birds on the river take off in groups looking for a place to rest for the night.

 What time does the walking street open?

-Traders along the main tourist street open for business at around 4pm in the high season.
-In low season they start to open a bit later, about 5 p.m.
+Shops and restaurants along the walking street open for business at around 4 pm in the high season.
+In low season they start to open a bit later, about 5 pm.
 By 6 p.m. the street is fully open.
 High season is

 Chiang Khan is a good weekend break for a lot of Thais.
 That is why it is sometimes difficult to find somewhere to stay on weekends.